 39 days ago, the Australian island of Tasmania was placed under quarantine, ostensibly on the grounds that it was affected by plague.
 Bryan Everett receives a call from his sister Molly, urging him to go into the quarantine zone to find his younger brother Sam.
 Sam’s notebooks are filled with bizarre claims about spirit creatures that can only be detected with an infra-red camera or in their disruption of radio waves, and how to hide from them by covering oneself with the ashes of the dead.
 Smuggling ashore, Bryan sets about following Sam’s trail to find his whereabouts, all the while trying to avoid the ghostly creatures.

 Jason Trost began directing, writing and starring in his own short films in 2007.
-He made his feature-length debut with The FP (2011) and subsequently went onto the non-genre Wet and Reckless (2013) and the low-budget superhero film All Superheroes Die (2011).
+He made his feature-length debut with The FP (2011) and went onto the non-genre Wet and Reckless (2013) and the low-budget superhero film All Superheroes Die (2011).
+Subsequent to this, Trost made sequels to his earlier films with All Superheroes Must Die: The Last Superhero (2016) and FP2: Beats of Rage (2018).
 He had made small acting appearances in a number of other films, most substantially as a deputy in Hatchet III (2013).
 Trost would appear to have fans in Australia and received Australian financing to shoot How to Save Us in Tasmania, the island to the southeast that is regarded as the boondocks by fairly much everybody who lives in the rest of the country.

 How to Save Us is a borderland zone film that reminds of works such as Stalker (1979) or Monsters (2010) that are set in mysterious terrestrial zones where something alien has happened to alter the terrain into an eerily otherworldly place or where the regular rules no longer apply.
 Australians have ventured into this territory before with films such as the classic The Picnic at Hanging Rock (1975), Incident at Raven’s Gate (1988) and the also Tasmanian-set tv series The Kettering Incident (2016).